 I’ve been cooking nonstop since March 12th (basically over 4 months), 3 meals a day, for a family of five.
 We’ve gotten take out exactly four times those entire four months – Mother’s Day, Father’s Day, two birthdays, and 4th of July.
-Needless to say, my kitchen is filled with delicious smells of everything from scrambled eggs, enchiladas, homemade pizza, to even kimchee fried rice.
+Needless to say, my kitchen is filled with delicious smells of everything from scrambled eggs, enchiladas, homemade pizza, to even kimchi fried rice.

 While normally I would make fried rice from scratch, cooking so much has taken a toll not only on my recipes, but also on the amount of pots and pans I use to prepare a meal.
-So here I am sharing my hack for making Korean kimchee fried rice using only four ingredients in my Our Place Always Pan.
+So here I am sharing my hack for making Korean kimchi fried rice using only four ingredients in my Our Place Always Pan.
 Yep, I cooked everything in this one pan!

-First and foremost, if you want an authentic kimchee fried recipe, this one is really good by Damn Delicious.
+First and foremost, if you want an authentic kimchi fried recipe, this one is really good by Damn Delicious.
 I love all of her recipes and “pin” many of them.
 But, if you’re looking for a hack, here you go.

 - Trader Joe’s Japanese Fried Rice (frozen section)